 Guidelines consist of bureau, agency, and government-wide policy, regulations and operating procedures; technical reports, and published and unpublished scientific reports.
-Guidelines also include technical documentation related to mapping and visualization systems, statistical modeling software, and mainframe and desktop computers.
-Most available guidelines are not directly applicable to the work and require adaptation to apply to specific projects.
+Guidelines also include a broad range of technical documentation related to mapping and visualization systems, statistical modeling software, and mainframe and desktop computers.
+Most available guidelines are not directly applicable to the work and require significant adaptation or modification.

-The employee must use judgment and creativity in interpreting and applying guidelines.
+The employee must use extensive judgment and creativity in interpreting and applying guidelines and proposing changes to policies and regulations.
 While equipment and software are generally commercially produced, such equipment and software frequently require extensive adaptation to suit the needs of the work.
-The scientist must apply experienced judgment in adapting equipment, devising new techniques and developing methods that depart from established practices.
+The scientist must apply experienced judgment in adapting equipment, devising new techniques and developing methods that significantly depart from established practices.